paultopia/conlaw_casebook/spring-2022-iteration/05a-justiciability.md

 6. "the potentiality of embarrassment from multifarious pronouncements by various departments on one question."

-The these elements of the test have a few broad ideas in common:
+These elements of the test have a few broad ideas in common:

 - The separation of powers means the Court can't decide everything---if it's asked to rule on the internal procedures of another branch (like the Senate's procedures for conducting impeachment in Nixon v.
 U.S.), or something within the unique competence of another branch, it should probably stay out of it.